SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/habitat.md

 :alt: step8
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 8\.
-Insertion of the habitat walls.
+Insertion of the walls.
 The inner walls are narrower compared to the outer walls.
 :::
 :::{figure} ../../images/habitat-step9.svg
 :alt: step9